Abbeville: End of 19th century and Belle Epoque

 Abbeville was the birthplace of Rear Admiral Amédée Courbet (1827–1885), whose victories on land and at sea made him a national hero during the Sino-French War (August 1884 to April 1885).
 Courbet died in June 1885, shortly after the end of the war, at Makung in the Pescadores Islands, and his body was brought back to France and buried in Abbeville on 1 September 1885 after a state funeral at Les Invalides a few days earlier.
 Abbeville's old Haymarket Square (Place du Marché-au-Blé) was renamed Place de l'Amiral Courbet in July 1885, shortly after the news of Courbet's death reached France, and an extravagant baroque statue of Courbet was erected in the middle of the square at the end of the nineteenth century.
 The statue was damaged in a devastating German bombing raid during World War II.
 It was an allied base during World War I.

+On 13 August 1892, the Ortiz gang committed a burglary there.

 In 1896, the Socialist Jules Guesde came to lecture in Abbeville.
 In the aftermath, a group of the French Workers' Party and a House of the people are created.
 1899, the phone has already arrived in Abbeville but its operation does not any satisfaction.

 In 1899, Abbeville industry had a mill, a table linen factory, a rope factory, a factory of weight scales, three smelters, a boiler works, a locksmith for buildings, a wood grinding mill, a distillery, etc.

 On 7 July 1907 was the inauguration of the La Barre Monument, gathering many Republicans, delegates from Socialist groups and free-thinkers.